intgr/pg_financial/README.md

 The basic form of the XIRR function is: `xirr(amounts, dates [, guess])`

-Since XIRR is fundamentally an imprecise function, `payments` is of type float8 (double precision). `dates` is timestamp with time zone.
+Since XIRR is fundamentally an imprecise function, `amounts` is of type float8 (double precision). `dates` is timestamp with time zone.

 For example, if table `transaction` has columns `amount` and `time`, do this: